Phil Ryan (entrepreneur): Stage

 Ryan also turned his hand to theatre: his first stage play, The Blessed was performed at Theatro Technis, Camden, London in 1989.
 His musical adaptation of George Eliot's novel Silas Marner premiered in London in 2000, also at the Theatro Technis.
 The Arts Theatre was the venue for The Phil Ryan Show, a show that featured selected acoustic musicians and singer songwriters including Peter Conway, Art Fazil, Evi Vine, Baby Sol, Dean Dyson and Chris Newland, which Ryan launched in 2007.
 In the following year Ryan wrote a song for And Then They Came for Me, an award-winning play which charts the lives of two of Anne Frank's friends who survived the Holocaust.

 Ryan himself featured in John Bird's two-man show The Naked Bird, a critically acclaimed piece that was performed at the Edinburgh Festival Fringe in 2008 and at the Theatro Technis in London in May 2013.

 The BODS Theatre Company in Reigate mounted a full production of the Musical Silas Marner in November 2016 (to critical acclaim on the NODA Website).

-In 2019 Ryan completed a full set of master recordings featuring a full cast for a major new production of 'Silas Marner'.
-The musical has its own stand-alone website.
-Sadly because of the Covid-19 crisis the show's original funding was lost, unavoidably delaying its release until late 2024.
-It will very likely then make its premiere performances in Europe around that time.